aljokha/murshid-capstone/WRITEUP.md

 `ValidationError` means the object came back malformed. `groq.BadRequestError` means the provider rejected the tool call before Pydantic ever saw it.
-Catching only `ValidationError` — which is what I wrote first — would have let the second class of failure crash the workflow. `classify` re-prompts with the error text in context; `parse_action` degrades into a human prompt.
+Catching only `ValidationError` — which is what we wrote first — would have let the second class of failure crash the workflow. `classify` re-prompts with the error text in context; `parse_action` degrades into a human prompt.

+### User-fixable — `interrupt()`

-**User-fixable — `interrupt()`.** `get_course_code` pauses and asks when a withdrawal request does not name a course, then resumes with the supplied value.
+`get_course_code` pauses and asks when a withdrawal request does not name a course, then resumes with the supplied value.

-**Unexpected — let it bubble up.** There is deliberately no blanket `except Exception` anywhere.
-The recoverable types are named explicitly, and anything outside that tuple propagates to the caller where it is visible in the traceback and in the LangSmith trace — which is exactly where a genuine bug should appear.
+### Unexpected — let it bubble up

+No workflow task catches a bare `Exception`.
+The recoverable types are named explicitly in `RECOVERABLE`, and anything outside it propagates to the caller where it is visible in the traceback and in the LangSmith trace — exactly where a genuine bug should appear.
+The two broad `except Exception` clauses in the notebook are both in setup code: one lets `load_secret` fall through from Colab Secrets to environment variables to a `.env` file, and one turns an invalid LangSmith key into a printed warning instead of aborting the run.

 ### A design error worth recording

-My first version escalated to the approval gate on `route.destination == "action" or route.confidence == "low"`.
+Our first version escalated to the approval gate on `route.destination == "action" or route.confidence == "low"`.
 That was wrong.
-An ambiguous *question* is not a request to file anything, and sending one to `parse_action` asked the model to extract a withdrawal from a question that contained none — which is what produced the second failure above.
+An ambiguous *question* is not a request to file anything, and sending one to `parse_action` asked the model to extract a withdrawal from a question that contained none — which is what produced the `tool_use_failed` error above.
 Low confidence now searches **both** stores instead of guessing one, and only `destination == "action"` reaches the human gate.

+### An environment failure worth recording

+The course lesson pins `chromadb==0.4.18` with `numpy<2` to work around a conflict in older Colab images.
+Our runtime does not preinstall chromadb at all, so the pin was obsolete — and actively harmful.
+Forcing numpy down to 1.26 broke `sentence-transformers` with `ModuleNotFoundError: No module named 'numpy.strings'`, because Colab's scipy and sklearn are built against numpy 2.
+Installing a current chromadb and leaving numpy alone fixed it.
+A pin that solves yesterday's conflict can cause today's.

 ---